rust-lang/rust/text/0000-more-api-documentation-conventions.md

 Instead, module-level documentation should show a high-level summary of everything in the module, and each type should document itself fully.
 It is okay if there is some small amount of duplication here.
-Module-level documentation should be broad, and not go into a lot of detail, which is left to the type's documentation.
+Module-level documentation should be broad and not go into a lot of detail.
+That is left to the type's documentation.

 ## Example